USDA-SCINet/scinet-site/sn_collections/_guides/rclone.md

 10. Type **y** for **y) Yes this is OK**
 11. Type **q** to quit

+**Please Note:** If your refresh token is expired, you will need to get a new one.
+This can be done using the same steps you used (above) to acquire the previous token.

 ### Test

 1. Test directory listing using the **name>** you selected earlier: